 Though they aren’t as tall as those at Erg Chebbi, they do cover a larger area and they’re quiet.
 As they are about 60 kilometres from the nearest road, I wouldn’t want to attempt to get to the desert camp on my own.
 As it was, we got stuck as did another vehicle and had to be winched out.

-Book a 2 day tour to the desert
+Book a 2-day tour to the Sahara desert

 There are lots of options – and all will require a fair bit of driving.
 This 2 day tour via Get Your Guide includes a camel ride, sunset and sunrise in the Sahara Desert as well as a trip to the UNESCO World Heritage Site of Ait Ben Haddou.

-Riding camels – a highlight of a trip to the Sahara Desert
+Riding camels – a highlight of a Sahara Desert trip

 Riding a camel is touristy but at the same time it’s a cool experience and one I’d recommend.
 The camels take you to the base of some of the big dunes and from there you climb to the top for the views.
 It’s a bumpy ride but it doesn’t take long to get onto the rhythm.

-We probably spent an hour walking and sliding on the dunes and taking a heck of a lot of pictures.
-In hindsight another night and day would be lovely just to revel in the beauty of the area.
+We probably spent an hour walking and sliding on the sand dunes and taking a heck of a lot of pictures.
+In hindsight another night and day in the Sahara Desert would be lovely just to revel in the beauty of the area.

 Note that in the winter months it’s frosty first thing in the morning.
 Temperatures are around freezing until the sun shows up.
 You really have to dress for the desert with a coat, mittens and a hat.
 By 9 AM you’ll probably be in short sleeves.